-So, what’s involved in gaining the NVQ qualification?
+So, what’s involved in gaining the NVQ/SVQ qualification?

-The NVQ is a competence based qualification, and is based on national occupational standards.
+The NVQ/SVQ is a competence-based qualification and is based on National Occupational Standards.
 These standards are statements of performance that describe what competent people in an occupation are expected to be able to do.

 The NVQ is achieved through assessment, which is carried out through on the job observations and questioning.
 You will be asked to produce evidence to prove you have competence to meet the NVQ units for the qualification.

 You will need to achieve several units that make up the full NVQ qualification.
 Some of the units are mandatory and must be completed, others are optional.

 The time required to complete the qualification will be dependent on your abilities and the availability of suitable work to observe.
 The period is usually three months, allowing me time to compile the substantial number of documents required.
 However, if timings and experience allow, qualification can be much quicker.

 As the qualification is an assessment of your competence in your job, I will carry out some initial profiling.
 This is to determine that your level of knowledge and skill is suitable for this qualification.
 Part of this process is completing a work history form, showing your experience/training in the industry and subject to the contents of these, a telephone discussion may be required.

 At this stage, you will give me your Office Point of Contact and a head & Shoulders digital photograph.